AlexanderDavies/material-data-table-ngrx/README.md

 # MaterialDataTableNgrx

 This project is a demo of the angular material data table featuring ngrx state management with node + mongo server side filtering, sorting and pagination.
-The traditional approach to solving this problem involves creating an custom CDK Data Source.
+The traditional approach to solving this problem involves creating a DataSource.
 A guide to that approach can be found here `https://blog.angular-university.io/angular-material-data-table/`.
-This repo demonstrates an alternative 'store' based approach.
+This repo simply demonstrates an alternative 'store' based approach.

 ### Installing